pycontribs/pyrax/docs/cloud_loadbalancers.md

 Algorithm | Description
 ---- | ----
-LEAST_CONNECTIONS | The node with the lowest number of connections will receive requests.
+LEAST_CONNECTIONS | The node with the lowest number of connections receives the requests.
 RANDOM | Back-end servers are selected at random.
 ROUND_ROBIN | Connections are routed to each of the back-end servers in turn.
-WEIGHTED_LEAST_CONNECTIONS | Each request will be assigned to a node based on the number of concurrent connections to the node and its weight.
+WEIGHTED_LEAST_CONNECTIONS | Each request is assigned to a node based on the number of concurrent connections to the node and its weight.
 WEIGHTED_ROUND_ROBIN | A round robin algorithm, but with different proportions of traffic being directed to the back-end nodes.
 Weights must be defined as part of the load balancer's node configuration.